bolfati/readme-generator/READMETest.md

 ## Installation:

-Simply type in node index.js to begin writing your README
+Simply type in node index.js to begin writing your professional README!

 ## Usage: